'Dune: Spice Wars' is getting multiplayer this month

 - READ MORE: ‘Cuphead – The Delicious Last Course’ preview: a tasty-looking expansion for a wider palate of players

-Along with the multiplayer announcement, Shiro Games also shared some brief footage of Dune: Spice Wars’ multiplayer in action.
+The game is currently available via Steam Early Access, and the game’s storefront page shares what players can expect:

-The game is currently available via Steam Early Access, and the game’s storefront page shares what players will need to do if they want to conquer Arrakis:
+“A 4X real-time strategy game from the developers of the critically acclaimed Northgard.
+Set in Frank Herbert’s groundbreaking Dune universe, you must lead your faction and battle for control and dominance over the harsh desert planet of Arrakis.”

 “Scan the landscape for wormsign or risk losing your troops and spice harvesters to titanic sandworms who will burst through the dunes to swallow and devour them whole.
 Crush your opponents in combat, best them through political intrigue, and undermine them with your network of illusive spies.”